Heinrich Haussler: Early life

 Haussler was born to a German father and Australian mother and raised in the town of Inverell, New South Wales, Australia, before leaving for Germany in 1998 at age 14 to pursue a dream of being a professional cyclist.

 Professional career

 Haussler turned professional in 2005 and shot to prominence with a stage win in the 2005 Vuelta a España.
 Haussler took out five wins in 2006 and has had strong classics campaigns since then.
 He looked set to be a rider of the future in the classics, in 2009 coming in second in both the Tour of Flanders and Milan–San Remo, narrowly beaten in the latter by Mark Cavendish in a photo-finish.
 He also finished a strong 7th in the 2009 edition of Paris–Roubaix.
-Haussler's biggest victory so far was the win of Stage 13 in 2009 Tour de France.
+Haussler's biggest victory was Stage 13 in the 2009 Tour de France.
 Haussler lived in Cottbus starting in 1998, and in 2009 in Freiburg im Breisgau.